The Best Pets for Apartment Living

 Best Exotic Pets for Apartments

 Not a dog or cat person?
 Want to try a different kind of animal companion?
 There are plenty of great options for apartment-dwellers to choose from.
 Just remember to take into account the time, energy and money you have to expend on these pets before bringing one home.
+Several exotic pets are great low maintenance pets for apartments.
+Consider a few of the breeds below for easy apartment pets.

 Intelligent but short-lived, domesticated rats might not seem like an “exotic” pet, but raising and training one is vastly different than owning a dog or cat.
 Rats are quiet and affectionate creatures that require little maintenance but enjoy a lot of social engagement from their humans.
 Be sure to socialize your rat by handling them for a long time every day to get them used to you.